coderbeez/qwerty/README.md

 - [Microsoft Powerpoint](https://office.live.com/start/PowerPoint.aspx) Used to develop the initial webiste proposal.
 - [Affinity Designer](https://affinity.serif.com/en-gb/) Used to edit images and identify hex colours for fonts and backgrounds.
 - [Techsini](https://techsini.com/multi-mockup/index.php) Used to generate the README header image.
+- [Microsoft??? ] video
+- [EZgif](https://ezgif.com/) Used to edit videos for README.
+- [Chrome Developer Tools] Used to create images for README.